Written by: Michael Den Boer on October 30th, 2016

 Dark Water was co-written and directed by Hideo Nakata whose other notable films include, Don’t Look Up, Ringu, Ringu 2 and Chaos.
 Key collaborators on Dark Water include, screenwriter / filmmaker Yoshihiro Nakamura (The Foreign Duck, the Native Duck and God in a Coin Locker, Fish Story) and cinematographer Jun’ichirô Hayashi (Pulse, Cyborg Girl).
 The screenplay for Dark Water was adapted from author Koji Suzuki’s novel of the same name.

 There are films that have scary moments and then there are films that truly frighten you!
 It is this latter category for which Dark Water falls into.
-Instead of creating a monster that can easily be categorized, this film takes themes universal themes that everyone can identify with and from there the evil unleashed.
+Instead of creating a monster that can easily be categorized, this film takes on universal themes that everyone can identify with and from there the evil is unleashed.

 And where horror cinema from Hollywood inundates its viewers with graphic moments of blood soaked carnage.
 Horror cinema from Japan takes an approach that is the direct opposite as it slowly builds its foreboding mood until its crescendos at the finale.

 The narrative is meticulously constructed in such a way that there is never a throw away moment.
 With each event and everything that appears in the frame playing an integral role in the story at hand.
 And the main characters are well defined and their motivations are never in doubt.

 Another strength of this film is its visuals which create a tremendous amount of atmosphere and they do a great job reinforcing the mood.
 And though there are many standout moments visually that will send chills down your spine.
 No moment is more potent then this film’s moment of truth, where the mother is forced to make the ultimate sacrifice.